 Are you ready to make a difference?

-Please complete the information below.
+and positively impact children’s lives—start by completing the information below.
 A CASA team member from your local area will be in touch with you shortly on the next steps to becoming a volunteer.
 In advance, thank you for your interest.